jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 invested by a single point (to a minimum of one).
 A failure has no detrimental effect save that the enchantment failed but a fumble causes the sorcerer to not only fail but also lose all the Magic Points involved.
-70
-Alex Greene (order #3262370)                                                                           7

 The Combine Manipulation can be used to create complex enchanted objects, however if any of the combined spells have the concentration trait then the combined spell as a whole gains the Concentration trait.
 If any of the combined spells have the Resistance Trait then whole spell gains that Resistance Trait.
 This may mean that a spell can